tankangliang/tp/docs/UserGuide.md

 3. Double-click the file to start the app

-4. Type any command in the command box and press Enter to execute it. e.g. typing [`help`](#Viewing-help-help) and pressing `Enter` will show all available commands that you can take
+4. Type any command in the command box and press Enter to execute it.

 5. (Recommended) The [`help`](#Viewing-help-help) command will show a quick page of some commonly used commands to get you started quickly, if you are a new user of TBM